-Records of training and staff feedback indicated that staff attend a range of training necessary to meet the needs of service users.
-The inspector examined records of competency assessments completed subsequent to key training events to ensure that learning objectives have been met, and to identify future learning needs.
+Records of training and staff feedback indicated that staff attend a range of training necessary to meet the needs of service users in accordance with Regulations, Minimum Standards and the agency's assessment of training needs.

-There was evidence that staff have attended training additional to that stated in the Minimum Standards, including training specific to the needs of individual service users, such as mental health and autism; effective communication; and accredited training courses such as QCF and ILM.
-The inspector was informed that some staff have taken the opportunity to apply for enhanced development training supported by Triangle Housing Association.
+There was evidence that staff have attended training additional to that stated in the Minimum Standards, including training specific to the needs of individual service users; and accredited training courses such as QCF and ILM.

+The inspector received positive feedback from staff regarding the quality of training: